ungerts/edn-java/README.md

 ### Mapping from EDN to Java

 Most *edn* values map to regular Java types, except in such cases where Java doesn't provide something suitable.
-Implementations of the types peculiar to edn are provided by the package `us.bpsm.edn`.
+Implementations of the types peculiar to edn are provided by the package `org.jabref.edn`.

 `Symbol` and `Keyword` have an optional `prefix` and a mandatory `name`.
 Both implement the interface `Named`.